 Best acid reflux pillow for side sleepers without armhole: Most wedge pillows are designed to help you sleep on your back.
 But not the Avana.
 It softly takes the shape of your body and allows you to sleep on your side if you want.
 It also has gel-pad cushioning.

 Best for recovering patients: The whole idea for the InteVision pillow was to provide support to patients while they rest after surgery.
 However, you can also use it if you plan on relaxing, watching TV or reading in bed.

 Brentwood Home Therapeutic Wedge Pillow

-Top cheap wedge pillow: This pillow has three inclination options: 7”, 10” and 12”.
-It’s firmer than the other ones, so you may also need to use a comforter pillow if you’re looking for something softer.
+Top cheap wedge pillow: This pillow is great option if you’re on a budget.
+It has three inclination options: 7”, 10” and 12”.
+It’s firmer than the other ones, so you may also need to use a more comfortable pillow if you’re looking for something softer.

 Hiccapop Pregnancy Pillow Wedge for Maternity